alexdelorenzo/awful.py/README.md

 works with python 2.7 and 3.3, probably everything in between as well.

 SATools -> forums session, methods, and scraper.
-    set the 'save_session' kwarg to False if you don't want your cookies saved to the current working dir.

-AwfulGUI -> PyQt5 front-end to SATools.
+AwfulGUI -> PyQt5 front-end to SATools. work in progress. py3k only.
-    this is really bad since im still picking up qt5 conventions, but 'twill improve. py3k only.

 don't get this banned. thanks.